 Clients include most of the life insurers in Canada, although the number of life insurers is much smaller compared to the U.S. In 2023, the five largest clients generated approximately \$809 million or 59% of Canada operation's gross premiums and other revenues.
-In addition, 11 other clients each generated annual gross premiums and other revenues of \$20 million or more, and the aggregate gross premiums and other revenues from these clients represented approximately 37% of Canada operation's gross premiums and other revenues.
+In addition, 11 other clients each generated approximately 37% of Canada operation's gross premiums and other revenues from these clients represented approximately 37% of Canada operation's gross premiums and other revenues.
 For the purpose of this disclosure, companies that are within the same insurance holding company structure are combined.